DNSingh-15/FullStack-Notes/React_next_questions.md

 React is a JavaScript library for building user interfaces
 * react is a unidireactional ( we can pass data only from parent to child component )

+### 2. Components
+Components are reusable pice of code
+#### Types ---
+* Functional components
+* Class components

+### 3. props
+props are argument passed into react component
+* props is used for the data transfer from parent to child component

 ### 2. Hooks
 Hooks are functions that allow to use the state and other features in functional components
 * it is introduced in react 18 update